Table of Contents

 Now we will look at some of the limitations of formal communication.
 They are:

 1. Rigid communicative process: The roles of employees in a company are predefined.
 They must only do what they are asked and follow strict guidelines.
-This eliminates the scope for creative thinking and unconventional approaches which could benefit the business.
+This eliminates the scope for creative thinking and unconventional approaches which could not benefit the business.

 3. Causes delays in decision-making: The flow of information in a formal structure has to follow an established framework.
-This can cause wastage of time and cause delays in decision-making as information must pass through various levels of an organization.
+This can cause a wastage of time and cause delays in decision-making as information must pass through various levels of an organization.

 4. Formal communication is costly: This type of business communication relies on formal means of conveying information.
 This can be costly for a business as setting up channels of formal communication between different levels of a company is expensive.